Using Linkly with ChatGPT

 There are two ways to connect Linkly to ChatGPT:

-- MCP Server (recommended) - Connect via the ChatGPT Desktop App using the Model Context Protocol
+MCP Server (recommended) - Connect via the ChatGPT Desktop App using the Linkly MCP Server

 - The ChatGPT Desktop App (macOS or Windows)